Denkkou/Denkkou/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Joe and I'm a BSc.
-Games Computing graduate (1st) turned backend software engineer.
+I'm Joe and I'm a First-Class BSc.
+(Hons) Games Computing graduate turned backend software engineer.

-Current learning endevours: Haskell & FP, Cryptography and HTTP servers in Golang, PSX emulation in C++.
+Current learning endevours: Haskell & FP, HTTP servers & protocol in Golang, PSX emulation in C++.

 I'm looking to be more involved in open-source contributions!